Seattle police union expelled from large labor group

 “We are human beings and we are workers who are committed to this city and committed to the community,” Solan said.
 “We see a future, one that engages in these robust conversations, and in particular to race and how the institution of racism impacts all labor unions.”

-Labor council representative said the police guild could be readmitted at some point in the future.
+Labor council representatives said the police guild could be readmitted at some point in the future.

-The 9-0 vote came amid frustration with the Seattle Police Department, which used tear gas to disperse protesters in the city’s densest neighborhood, Capitol Hill, just days after Mayor Jenny Durkan and Chief Carmen Best promised not to.
+The 9-0 vote came amid frustration with the Seattle Police Department, which used tear gas to disperse protesters in the city’s densest neighborhood, Capitol Hill, just days after Mayor Jenny Durkan and Chief Carmen Best promised not to do so.

 Police have now largely left a several block area of Capitol Hill, which for more than a week has been the site of active protests by demonstrators who have dubbed the area the “Capitol Hill Occupied Protest.”